bbangert/beaker/beaker/docs/sessions.rst

 :ref:`cookie domain setting <cookie_domain_config>`, the cookie's domain and path can be set dynamically for a session with the domain and path properties.

+These settings will persist as long as the cookie exists, or until changed.

 Example::

     # Setting the session's cookie domain and path